kowal/ruby-changelog/README.md

   ## Ruby 2.2

-  * :new: Incremental GC - fixes performance for 'old' objects
+  * :gem: Incremental GC - fixes performance for 'old' objects
-  * :new: The introduction of GC for symbols (mortal/immortal)
+  * :gem: The introduction of GC for symbols (mortal/immortal)
   * :put_litter_in_its_place: <code>callcc</code> is obsolete - use Fiber instead
   * :put_litter_in_its_place: <code>DL</code> has been removed from stdlib - use Fiddle instead